andmatt/andmatt.github.io/_posts/2018-04-02-git_tutorial.md

 ---
-title: "Oh no, another merge error?"
+title: "Seriously?
+Another merge error?"
 date: 2018-04-2
 excerpt: "A git tutorial for people with commitment issues"
 ---